valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ...
 UPPER_WALLS
 ```

-## Exercise 1: Biasing with one collective variable
+## Exercise 1: Biasing with One Collective Variable

 We will start by performing a simulation where we bias the Na-Cl distance.